There are times in life you may feel called to pause, in whatever area, for whatever period, for reasons known or otherwise.

 I saw Charles Eisenstein speak a few years ago in Bali.
 I didn’t know much about his work at the time, but certainly felt it during that talk.
 In the first few minutes of him connecting with the audience and sharing there was a softening in the room as hearts opened.
 He brought home an awareness of our inherent oneness.
 I can still feel the compassion, truth, justice and ‘familyness’ he radiated.

-In this piece Charles shares about the value of a space between stories not only individually, but collectively in terms of what is going on in the world at large.
+In this piece Charles shares about the value of a space between stories both individually and collectively in terms of what is going on in the world at large.

-His work is an inspirational gift to humanity, and an empowering antidote to the overwhelm of current times, with examples and reminders of what’s true: we are all connected, and our small, personal choices can bear unprecedented transformational power.
+His work is an inspirational gift to the world, and an empowering antidote to the overwhelm of current times, with examples and reminders of what’s true: we are all connected, and our small, personal choices can hold unprecedented transformational power.

 Charles invites us to let the old Story of Separation fall away so that we can stand firmly in a new Story of Interbeing.